ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - What does it mean if there's a `super()` within a constructor?
   - `super()` is used to call the constructor, methods and properties of parent class.
-  - In `React`, if utilizing a subclass `super()` is always called because ES6 class constructors must call it.
+  - In `React.js`, if utilizing a subclass `super()` is always called because ES6 class constructors must call it.
     - To utilize `this` keyword, `super()` is needed to know what to reference, such for the common `this.props`.

 # July 14, 2019